sofaking/sofaking.github.io/_posts/2015-08-25-appium-cucumber-skeleton.md

 | |__page_objects\
 {% endhighlight %}

-And the contend of these files as follows:
+And the contens of these files as follows:

 {% highlight ruby %}
 # features/support/env.rb